United Way fights for the health, education, and financial stability of every person in every community.

-United Way's Commitment to Equity
+United Way's Commitment to Diversity, Equity & Inclusion

-United Way's Equity Definition:
+United Way's Equity Definition

-United Way's Vision for Equity:
+United Way Worldwide's Vision for Equity

-"We recognize structural racism and other forms of oppression have contributed to persistent disparities which United Way seeks to dismantle.
+We recognize structural racism and other forms of oppression have contributed to persistent disparities which United Way seeks to dismantle.
 Our United Way network strives to engage community members, especially those whose voices have traditionally been marginalized.
-We identify leaders in communities and work with residents and public and private partners to co-create solutions that ensure everyone has the resources, supports, opportunities and networks they need to thrive.
+We identify leaders in communities and work with residents and public and private partners to co-create solutions that ensure everyone has the resources, supports, opportunities, and networks they need to thrive.
 We commit to leveraging all of our assets (convening, strategic investments, awareness building, advocacy) to create more equitable communities.